agasthik/aws-csa-2017/README.md

 1. WF Starters – e-commerce application

 2. WF Deciders – Control flow of activity tasks.

 3. WF Activity workers – Carry out actual task

 ## SNS – Simple Notification Service

-* Makes it easy to setup, operate and send notifications from the cloud.
+  - Makes it easy to setup, operate and send notifications from the cloud.

-* Immediate delivery to subscribers or other applications
+  - Immediate delivery to subscribers or other applications

-* SNS consists of Topics and you can publish messages to topics.
+  - SNS consists of Topics and you can publish messages to topics.

-* You can send emails, text and other alerts.
+  - You can send emails, text and other alerts.
 Apple Push, Android etc.

-* Publish messages to SQS queues, trigger Lambda functions.
+  - Publish messages to SQS queues, trigger Lambda functions.
 Lambda function can then manipulate information and then send to other SNS Topics

-* SNS is Push based messaging.
+  - SNS is Push based messaging.

-* You can group multiple recipients using topics.
+  - You can group multiple recipients using topics.
 Recipients can subscribe to topics to receive notifications.

-* Flexible message delivery over multiple protocols.
+  - Flexible message delivery over multiple protocols.

-* Is used in conjunction with CloudWatch and AutoScaling.
+  - Is used in conjunction with CloudWatch and AutoScaling.

 EC2 instances pull SQS messages from a standard SQS queue on a FIFO (First In First out) basis.  – False

 ## Elastic Transcoder

-* Allows to convert media files from source to different media formats.
+  - Allows to convert media files from source to different media formats.

-* You pay the minutes you transcode and the resolution
+  - You pay the minutes you transcode and the resolution

-* S3 → Lambda Function → E. Transcoder → S3
+  - S3 → Lambda Function → E. Transcoder → S3

 ## API Gateway

-* Managed web service which enables developers to publish, monitor and secure APIs at any scale.
+  - Managed web service which enables developers to publish, monitor and secure APIs at any scale.

-* Create an API that acts as front door for applications to access data, business logic or any functionality from your backend services
+  - Create an API that acts as front door for applications to access data, business logic or any functionality from your backend services

-* API Caching – Cache your endpoint’s responses.
+  - API Caching – Cache your endpoint’s responses.
 Reduces load on endpoints based on duration of TTLs

-* Low cost & Efficient.
+  - Low cost & Efficient.
 Scales

-* Throttle requests as required to prevent attacks.
+  - Throttle requests as required to prevent attacks.

-* Log requests to CloudWatch.
+  - Log requests to CloudWatch.

-* For application built on top of multiple domains, you need to enable CORS on API Gateway.
+  - For application built on top of multiple domains, you need to enable CORS on API Gateway.

 ## Amazon Kinesis

-* Streaming data is something which is generated by thousands of data sources – stock prices, game information, social network data, geo-spatial data, purchases from online stores, IoT sensor data.
+  - Streaming data is something which is generated by thousands of data sources – stock prices, game information, social network data, geo-spatial data, purchases from online stores, IoT sensor data.

-* Kinesis is an AWS platform to analyze streaming data.
+  - Kinesis is an AWS platform to analyze streaming data.

-* Kinesis Streams –
+  - Kinesis Streams

-        1. Stores data for 24 hours to 7 days.
+        - Stores data for 24 hours to 7 days.

-        2. Data stored in **shards**.
+        - Data stored in **shards**.

-        3. Data consumers (EC2 instances) analyze the stream and then derive results/take next actions.
+        - Data consumers (EC2 instances) analyze the stream and then derive results/take next actions.

-        4. Data capacity of stream is a function of the number of shards you specify for the stream.
+        - Data capacity of stream is a function of the number of shards you specify for the stream.

-* Kinesis Firehose –
+  - Kinesis Firehose –

-        1. Don’t have to worry about shards, streams – completely automated.
+        - Don’t have to worry about shards, streams – completely automated.

-        2. No automatic data retention window.
+        - No automatic data retention window.
 Data is either immediately analyzed or sent to S3 and then to Redshift, elastic search cluster

-        3. Data is immediately analyzed via **Lambda**.
+        - Data is immediately analyzed via **Lambda**.

-* Kinesis Analytics –
+  - Kinesis Analytics –

-        1. Run SQL type queries on top of data contained in Streams or Firehose and store the results in S3 / Redshift and Elastic Search cluster.
+        - Run SQL type queries on top of data contained in Streams or Firehose and store the results in S3 / Redshift and Elastic Search cluster.

 # The Real World – Creating a Fault Tolerant Word Press Site
+> This section needs additional information

 # Preparing for Exam – While Paper Reviews

 ## Overview of Amazon Web Services

-* Refer to [AWS 10000 Feet Overview](#heading=h.2et92p0) section.
+  - Refer to [AWS 10000 Feet Overview](#heading=h.2et92p0) section.
 This white paper is essentially a recap of that with some additional details

 ## Overview of Security Processes

-* Shared security model with AWS
+  - Shared security model with AWS

 For IaaS - Customer manages OS and above including security and patches.
 E.g. with EC2, VPC, S3 – you are responsible for all security configuration and management.
 AWS manages hypervisor and below including physical infrastructure.

 For SaaS – AWS manages everything except user credentials and account management.
 Recommended to have MFA access to these services, SSL/TLS access to these services and log all API/user usage using CloudTrail.

-* Storage Decommissioning
+  - Storage Decommissioning

 When storage device reaches EoL, AWS procedures include decommissioning process to prevent customer data from being exposed in the cloud.

 All decommissioned magnetic storage devices are degaussed and physically destroyed.

-* Network Security
+  - Network Security

 Transmission Protection – Connect via http or https using SSL.

 Additional security via VPC, use IPsec to provide encrypted tunnel between Amazon VPC and customer data center.
 You can also use Amazon Direct Connect or Gateway Services

 Logically Amazon production network is segregated from Amazon Corporate network using security/segregation devices.
 [Amazon.com network different from AWS network]

-* Network monitoring and protection
+  - Network monitoring and protection

 IP Spoofing – not possible.
 Each instance will send traffic with its own IP / MAC address.

 No Man-in-Middle attacks due to Amazons control on host based firewalls

 Unauthorized port scans are violation.
 You should request in advance and limit scan only to your instances.

-* AWS Credentials
+  - AWS Credentials

 Passwords, MFA, Access Keys, Key Pairs, X.509 certificates

 CloudFront content can be secured by using X.509 certificates.
 E.g. you can secure access to a CloudFront video by sharing the link using X.509 certificates.

-* AWS Trusted Advisor
+  - AWS Trusted Advisor

 Inspects your AWS environment and makes recommendation to save money, improve performance, fault tolerant architecture or close security gaps.

-* Instance Isolation
+  - Instance Isolation

 Different instances running on the same physical machine are isolated from each other via the Xen Hypervisor.
 In addition AWS firewall sits between physical network interface and the instance’s virtual interface – all traffic must pass through this.